PvPClt/project/album_en.md

 ![](Images/En_Album_25.jpg)

-Russian dental clinic.
+Dental clinic in a Russian town.
 On the office door, a sign reads: “No filling material available!”
 In the hall, a dentist talks to a patient.

 **Dentist:**